 When you are finished adding or editing your private area, select Save in the Top Nav Menu.

-Private Area: Best Practices
+Private Areas: Best Practices

 - ✔ Make them small.
 Generally we recommend making private areas only big enough to accommodate about 10 people.
 If you have more than 20 people in your private area, you may experience performance issues.

 - ✔ Provide different sizes.
 Just like a party, people in a Gather Space will naturally break off in groups to chat.
 Some people will want to chat one on one, others in groups of 4 or 5, and some in larger groups (but, as above, generally more than 10 people can't have a great conversation at the same time).